tlikonen/just-getopt/README.md

 ---------------------------

 Version 2.0.0 introduced some incompatible changes.
-When updating the crate from 1.x versions the following changes needs to be addressed.
+When updating the crate from 1.x versions the following changes must be addressed.

   - Some methods of `Args` struct no longer return a vector.
 They return a type which implements the trait `DoubleEndedIterator`.
 The methods